Read about UNICEF’s position on current issues affecting children

 Browse our extensive resources for journalists and media, showcasing UNICEF's efforts around the world.

 See UNICEF's range media contacts, available as communications resources for press colleagues.

 Talk to our leading experts, available for commentary on child health, nutrition, protection, water, sanitation, and humanitarian crises.

-Learn more about Henrietta H. Fore, who became UNICEF's 7th Executive Director on January 1, 2018.
+Learn more about Catherine Russell, who became UNICEF's 8th Executive Director on 1 February 2022.